Compliance

 - Information on the costs and fees applicable to the customer

-- GDPR Policy (version française)
+- GDPR Policy

-In compliance with the provisions of the French law of 5 September 2018 on the freedom to choose one’s professional future, TSAF & TSAF OTC release the consolidated gender equality index for 2022.
+In compliance with the provisions of the French law of 5 September 2018 on the freedom to choose one’s professional future, TSAF & TSAF OTC release the consolidated gender equality index for 2024.

 This index enables French companies with more than 50 employees to evaluate, on a yearly basis, aspects related to professional gender equality.

-TSAF & TSAF OTC achieved a 2021 gender equality score of 81 points out of 100.
+TSAF & TSAF OTC achieved a 2024 gender equality score of 64 points out of 100.

-Progress targets
+Progress targets: